kabirbaidhya/webpack-file-preprocessor-plugin/README.md

 ## Examples

-1. [HTML Minifier](examples/html-minifier) - A simple example of emitted html minification using this plugin.
+1. [HTML Minifier](examples/html-minifier) - A simple example of minifying raw HTML files before they're emitted using this plugin.
-2. [JS Minifier](examples/js-minifier) - A simple example of emitted javascript minification using this plugin.
+2. [JS Minifier](examples/js-minifier) - A simple example of minifying javascript files before they're emitted using this plugin.